SaathvikNS/SaathvikNS/README.md

 ### 🔧 Skills & Proficiency:

-Programming Languages: Above intermediate in Python, C, C++, JavaScript, HTML, CSS and MERN stack.
-Web Technologies: Lower intermediate in Java and proficient at using Linux environments.
+Programming skills: Above intermediate in Python, C, C++, JavaScript, HTML, CSS and MERN stack.
+Lower intermediate in Java and proficient at using Linux environments.
 Learning Agility: Capable of mastering new skills and technologies within a matter of days.

 ### 🎓 Education: